tenevdev/design-patterns/README.md

 ### Decorator Pattern
 > Attach additional responsibilities to an object dynamically.
 Decorators provide a flexible alternative to subclassing for extending functionality.

+### Singleton Pattern
+> Ensure a class has only one intance and provide a global point of access to it.

+### Command Pattern
+> Encapsulates a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.